broadinstitute/catch/README.md

 * [NumPy](http://www.numpy.org) &gt;= 1.9.0
 * [SciPy](https://www.scipy.org) &gt;= 1.0.0

-Installing CATCH with `pip`, as described below, will install NumPy and SciPy if they are not already installed.
+Installing CATCH with `pip` (or conda), as described below, will install NumPy and SciPy if they are not already installed.

 ### Downloading and installing

-The easiest way to setup CATCH is with `pip`:
+An easy way to setup CATCH is to clone the repository and install with `pip`:

 ```bash
 git clone git@github.com:broadinstitute/catch.git